vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 Customers may, understandably, be dissatisfied if the capture puts their account in the negative, so please avoid this.

+Capture can be made up to 180 days after reservation.
+Attempting to capture an older payment will result in a `HTTP 400 Bad Request`.

 The
 [`POST:/ecomm/v2/payments/{orderId}/capture`](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/capturePaymentUsingPOST)